asiomchen/mldd23_project1/README.md

 * latent_vectors.csv - latent vectors found by the search
 * info.txt - information about the search

-5. Generating compound libraries from latent vectors
+### Generate compound libraries from found latent vectors

 Please locate the path of latent_vectors.csv file inside results/SVC_{timestamp} directory.
 This file will be created once the bayesian search for latent vectors of active class is finalized.